-Previous studies have shown that biotic and abiotic factors have impacts on potential species distributions, and climate change plays a crucial role in determining these patterns[39].
-There is ample evidence suggesting that climate change will significantly effect on the distribution of numerous species[40].
+Previous studies have shown that biotic and abiotic factors have impacts on potential species distributions, and climate change plays a crucial role in determining these patterns [39].
+There is ample evidence suggesting that climate change will significantly affect the distributions of numerous species [40].
 Species distribution modeling (SDM) is extensively employed to assess habitat suitability patterns on a broad spatial scale.
 These models generate detailed maps that are invaluable for pinpointing areas where conservation efforts are particularly crucial or likely to be effective.

 In general, species distribution modeling (SDM) techniques utilize data on habitat requirements obtained from known occurrence sites to forecast the potential habitat of species under existing or potential future conditions.
 While these models may not precisely indicate the realized niche, they do offer pertinent information on habitat suitability for a particular species.
-This information can be instrumental in guiding the development of sustainable management plans[16]
+This information can be instrumental in guiding the development of sustainable management plans [16].

-This data from the derived distribution map is valuable for pinpointing suitable areas for cultivation and assessing the conservation status of target species within reserved forests.
+These data from the derived distribution map are valuable for pinpointing suitable areas for cultivation and assessing the conservation status of target species within reserved forests.
 It aids in identifying appropriate locations for cultivation while also evaluating the conservation needs of specific species within protected forest areas.

-In this study, the Maximum Entropy algorithm (MaxEnt), a widely utilized Species Distribution Modeling (SDM) technique, was employed to evaluate habitat suitability for both cultivation and in situ conservation of Acaciasenegal by different subpopulations under present and future (2100) climatic conditions.
-The study incorporated projections of future climate data obtained from three Global Climate Models (GCMs): GISS-EC-1G, MPI-ESM1-2-HR, and IPSL, under SSPs 2-4.5 and 5-8.5.
-These climate models indicated notable changes anticipated in the study area (Table4 and Table 5).
+In this study, the maximum entropy algorithm (Maxent), a widely utilized species distribution modeling (SDM) technique, was employed to evaluate habitat suitability for both the cultivation and in situ conservation of Acacia senegal by different subpopulations under present and future (2100) climatic conditions.
+This study incorporated projections of future climate data obtained from three global climate models (GCMs), namely, GISS-EC-1G, MPI-ESM1-2-HR, and IPSL, under SSPs 2-4.5 and 5-8.5.
+These climate models indicated notable changes anticipated in the study area (Table 4 and Table 5).

-The results revealed that bio 16 and bio 5) were identified as most significant predictors influencing the distribution of Acaciasenegal, as shown in Table 3(Pramani.
+The results revealed that bio 16 and bio 5 were the most significant predictors influencing the distribution of Acacia senegal, as shown in Table 3 (Pramani.
 2021; Zhang et al. 2023).

-Following our findings, approximately 25.4 of Sudan's Gum Arabic area is potentially suitable for Acacia senegal and for the period 2021-2100 about 46% to 62 % for potential suitable area with SSP2-4.5, whereas the new suitable area ranging from 13.5 % to 17.1 %.
-Significant increases were projected under future climatic 2100 scenarios with several currently unsuitable areas becoming suitable under all the climatic models.
-This findings can explain by the significant change projected for magnitude in the future, surpassing the existing suitability thresholds (Table2).
-Indeed, according to the climatic model used in this study, the precipitation of wettest quarter with peak in its occurrence probability in area with precipitation between 200-300 mm and maximum temperature of warmest month, occurrence probability of species was highest level at 44 °C are projected to be).
-The Acacia senegal significantly to Precipitation of Wettest Quarter with peak in its occurrence probability in area with precipitation between 200-300 mm (Figure 4 A).
-According to the Max Temperature of Warmest Month, occurrence probability of species was highest level at 44 °C (Figure 5.
+According to our findings, approximately 25.4% of Sudan's Gum Arabic area is potentially suitable for Acacia senegal, and for the period of 2021-2100, approximately 46% to 62% of the area is potentially suitable for SSP2-4.5, whereas the new suitable area ranges from 13.5% to 17.1%.
+Significant increases were projected under future climatic 2100 scenarios, with several currently unsuitable areas becoming suitable under all the climatic models.
+These findings can be explained by the significant change projected for magnitude in the future, surpassing the existing suitability thresholds (Table 2).
+According to the climatic model used in this study, the precipitation of the wettest quarter with a peak in its occurrence probability in areas with precipitation between 200-300 mm and the maximum temperature of the warmest month and the occurrence probability of the species with the highest level at 44 °C are projected to occur.
+The precipitation in Acacia senegal significantly differed from that in the Wettest Quarter, with a peak in its occurrence probability in areas with precipitation between 200 and 300 mm (Figure 4 A).
+According to the maximum temperature of the warmest month, the occurrence probability of the species was greatest at 44 °C (Figure 5).
 B)